merwin-asm/UFT/README.md

 # UFT 2.0.0

- - ALl features maynot be available as ~ VER 3 Is having some probs..
+ - All features maynot be available as ~ VER 3 Is having some probs..

 UFT (Universal File Transfer) is a CLI tool , which can  be used to upload files to a public server and any one can download it...